Art Department - Fall 2026 - Digital Art - Ronaldo Kiel

 You can work from one mesh but if you want to calculate some of your bakes comparing 2 meshes like we did in Mud Box to extract the displacement, you will need two FBX files.
 One with the hi-res from Mud Box and one low-res mesh from Maya.

-Exporting from Maya the FBX requires that the "File specific options" under Geometry don't have the Smooth Mesh option checked.
-UNCHECK IT if it on.
+Exporting from Maya the FBX requires that the "File specific options" under Geometry, don't have the Smooth Mesh option checked.
+UNCHECK IT if it is on.

 Substance Painter will import Maya Materials (Shaders) as Texture Sets.
 I recommend that you use only one material in Maya to simplify the process.